jamesdellinger/jamesdellinger.github.io/index.md

 <h3 class="index_header">What's Interesting</h3>
 * [*Distant Force*](https://archive.org/details/distantforcememo0000robe/page/n3/mode/2up)—A history of the Teledyne Corporation and its founder, Dr. Henry Singleton.
 By Dr. George A. Roberts.
 Learned about it from my friend [@zachcaceres](https://x.com/zachcaceres/status/1849803042478055883).
 * [*RYAN, the aviator*](https://www.abebooks.com/book-search/isbn/9780070676701/)—The biography of aerospace entrepreneur T. Claude Ryan.
 By William Wagner.
+* [*The View From Touffou*](https://www.youtube.com/watch?v=FcTB9goxSAg)—David Ogilvy's in-house instructional video (35 minutes long) on how to advertise products.
+Applicable to many things.